Perspective | Goodbye, Apple stock swings. Why investors can expect less fluctuation from the new Dow Jones industrial average.

 I could show you how to create your own synthetic Dow.
 For example, we could celebrate Warren Buffett’s 90th birthday by adding Berkshire Hathaway B shares to the Dow and tossing out the Dow stock of your choice.
 But I don’t want to risk turning fun with numbers into math torture and having your eyes glaze over.

 Instead, I’ll offer you one final thought, courtesy of Silverblatt.
 On Friday, Apple, one of the hottest big stocks on the face of the earth, accounted for 11.95 percent of the Dow’s value, making it the biggest component by far.
-After all the number-shuffling, Apple was down to 2.87 percent and was only the 18th largest component.
+After all the number-shuffling, Apple was down to 2.87 percent and was only the 18th-largest component.

 On Monday, we got an excellent example of Apple’s diminished Dow importance.
 Its $4.23 gain on Monday added 27.83 points to the Dow.
 The equivalent $16.92 pre-split gain would have added 116.05 points to Friday’s Dow.